AloisSeckar/elrh-cosca/README.md

 Takes a path to a configuration file and updates it with the provided `newConfig` object.

 Path to `targetFile` is relative to `process.cwd()`.
+Several checks are in place to prevent accidental and malicious paths being passed in.
+Path traversal outside of CWD or providing absolute paths is disallowed.
 The file currently must use ESM format with either `default` or named export of **exactly one** configuration object or function call with a configuration object as its argument.

 The merger is performed using [unjs/magicast](https://github.com/unjs/magicast).
 It should:
 - preserve comments